perttumyry/becomes-visible/README.md

 Becomes Visible jQuery plugin
 =============================

 This plugin can be used to detect when elements become visible in viewport.
 This can be useful, for example, when you have a long page and you want to know whether user has seen some content or not.
+If you are interested to see the plugin in action please check out [this jsFiddle page](http://jsfiddle.net/perttumyry/nKVD8/).

 ## Installation